EarthSciML/EarthSciMLBase.jl/docs/src/advection.md

 The `Advection` function adds advection to a system of equations.
 This is useful for modeling the transport of a substance by a fluid.
 Advection is implemented with the [`Advection`](@ref) type.

-> [!WARNING]
+!warning
-> Fully symbolic partial differential equations like those shown here don't currently work on domains that have a large number of grid cells.
+Fully symbolic partial differential equations like those shown here don't currently work on domains that have a large number of grid cells.
 See [here](https://docs.sciml.ai/MethodOfLines/stable/performance/) for additional information.

 To demonstrate how this can work, we will start with a simple system of equations: